inspec/inspec/docs/dev/filtertable-usage.md

 will cause a method to be defined on both the resource and the Table.
 Note that this `add` call does not provide a block; so FilterTable::Factory generates a method body.
 The `:field` option specifies which column to access in the raw data (that is, which hash key in the array-of-hashes).

-The implementation provided by Factory changes behaviro based on calling pattern.
+The implementation provided by Factory changes behavior based on calling pattern.
 If no params or block is provided, a simple array is returned, containing the column-wise values in the raw data.

 ```ruby